k5o/skuvo/README.md

 # Skuvo

-Skuvo is a minimalist image-sharing app that uses Cloudinary to host files.
-It replicates the basic functionality of imgur.com including drag and drop uploading, url shortening, and user-stored images.
+Skuvo is a minimalist image-hosting app that uses FilePicker to upload and S3 to host files.
+It replicates the basic functionality of imgur.com but without any bloated bells and whistles.
+It's a quiet place to store your photos.

-Skuvo is also the continuation of an incomplete sinatra app in my github portfolio called "Simcha"
+Skuvo is also the continuation of an incomplete sinatra app in my github portfolio called "Kevimgur".